-Since reading They Ask You Answer, we’ve overhauled our process to focus on pricing, reviews, comparisons and the like in regards to what we do.
+Since reading They Ask You Answer, we’ve overhauled our process to focus on pricing, reviews, comparisons, and the like in regard to what we do.
 The inherent issue in the B2B space is that so many businesses are reluctant to do these things as they fear it’ll reflect badly on them.

 But here’s the thing: when you’re honest and transparent with your prospects, you build trust and increase the likelihood of them working with you.
 Think about the last time you went to a store without price tags.
 It just doesn’t happen unless you’re shopping on Savile Row!